h2oai/h2o-tutorials/tutorials/hive_udf_pojo_template/README.md

 To use the template:

 1. Copy the Java from H2O into the project
-2. Update the MOJO to be part of the UDF package
+2. Update the POJO to be part of the UDF package
 3. Update the pom.xml to reflect your version of Hadoop and Hive
 4. Compile